Azure/azure-sdk-for-java/README.md

 ## Future, CompletableFuture, and ListenableFuture

-The SDK provide Reative Extension (Rx) Observable based async API You can read more about RxJava and Observable APIs here: http://reactivex.io/RxJava/1.x/javadoc/rx/Observable.html
+The SDK provide Reactive Extension (Rx) Observable based async API You can read more about RxJava and Observable APIs here: http://reactivex.io/RxJava/1.x/javadoc/rx/Observable.html

 RX API has some advantages over Future based APIs.
 But if you wish to use ``Future`` you can translate Observables to Java native Futures.